 1.5-litre SKYACTIV-G engine

-Carried over unchanged from the MX-5 convertible, Mazda’s efficient SKYACTIV-G petrol engines are enhanced for use in the MX-5.
+Mazda’s efficient Skyactiv-G petrol engines are enhanced for use in the MX-5.
 Lighter and more compact intake and exhaust systems deliver heightened performance and enhanced sounds.
-With revised cam timing and a custom steel crankshaft, the 1.5-litre 132ps SKYACTIV-G’s redline is raised to 7,000rpm and power output is improved over versions used in the Mazda2.
-In the 2020 Mazda MX-5 RF the 1.5-litre engine benefits from i-ELOOP energy recovery.
+With previous revisions to the cam timing and a custom steel crankshaft, the 1.5-litre 132ps Skyactiv-G’s redline remains at 7,000rpm and power output is improved over versions used in the Mazda2.
+In addition the 1.5-litre engine benefits from i-ELOOP energy recovery.

 2.0-litre SKYACTIV-G engine

-The 2020 MX-5 RF features a more powerful and higher-revving version of the 2.0-litre SKYACTIV-G engine.
-Substantially redesigned, compared to the version launched in 2015, with lighter pistons and con-rod, the 2.0-litre engine also features revisions to the camshafts and exhaust valves, fuel injectors, throttle valve and air intake.
-The end result is an increase from 160ps to 184ps and a heightened redline, which rises from 6,800 to 7,500rpm.
+The MX-5 RF continues to use a more powerful and higher-revving version of the 2.0-litre Skyactiv-G engine.
+With lighter pistons and con-rod, previous revisions to the camshafts, exhaust valves, fuel injectors, throttle valve and air intake, the engine has seen an increase from 160ps to 184ps and a heightened redline, which rises from 6,800 to 7,500rpm compared to the version launched in 2015.
 In addition with higher fuel pressure and more efficient combustion, there’s an increase in torque across the rev range, while peak torque rises by 5Nm.
-As a result on the manual RF’s 0-62mph performance improves by 0.6 of a second to 6.8seconds, with the automatic improving by 0.5seconds.
+As a result, on the manual RF’s 0-62mph performance is 6.8seconds with the automatic models achieving 7.9seconds.
 Also, tuning of the main silencer delivers a cleaner more powerful engine note.

 All versions of the MX-5 feature a space-saving duel-pinion electric power assist steering system designed to deliver direct feedback and feel, Mazda’s engineers placed the steering system closer to the front wheels and ensured stiffness below the steering column with the overall result being lighter, faster and more precise steering.
 Fine tuning of the steering set up specifically for the RF ensures that linearity and feedback has been refined to match the unique dynamic feel and balance of the Mazda MX-5 RF.